GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/iwa.md

    </Configure>
    ```

-1. Download the [Spnego Authentication Script](https://github.com/GluuFederation/gluu-spnego-auth/blob/master/scripts/SpnegoExternalAuthenticator.py) and install it as described [here](./customauthn.md).
+1. Download the [SPNEGO Authentication Script](https://github.com/GluuFederation/gluu-spnego-auth/blob/master/scripts/SpnegoExternalAuthenticator.py) and install it as described [here](./customauthn.md).
 Name the script `spnego` make sure it is not enabled until the mandatory custom script properties which will be described further below are set.

 ## Properties